Waqar-107/CSE-314-Operating-System/README.md

 - Send will block the caller process, until the recepients buffer is empty.
 - Timeout cannot be specified in the recv() call

+<h3>task-3 : implementing paging for xv6</h3>

+task spec. is in the slides, partially completed